Research Fellow in Evidence Synthesis and Test Evaluation

 Currently the reporting of diagnostic test accuracy data is under scrutiny, and along with Zhivko Zhelev and colleagues from the University of Birmingham Medical School and the University of Amsterdam Medical Centre we are looking at how study designs might be better reported in the research literature.

-I am carrying out a doctoral research programme looking at optimizing cognitive assessment in primary care to support a more effective route to dementia diagnosis and supported by the National Institute for Health Research Collaboration for Leadership in Applied Health Research and Care South West Peninsula (PenCLAHRC).
+I am conducting PhD research looking at the accuracy of using brief cognitive assessments (or 'pen and paper' tests) when used to identify dementia in general practice supported by the National Institute for Health Research Collaboration for Leadership in Applied Health Research and Care South West Peninsula (PenCLAHRC).

-I have just completed a diagnostic test accuracy review Thromboelastography (TEG) and rotational thromboelastometry (ROTEM) for trauma-induced coagulopathy in adult trauma patients with bleeding with the Cochrane Injuries Group, published in the Cochrane Library and working with colleagues at the University of Exeter , National Institute for Health Research (NIHR) Oxford Biomedical Research Centre, Oxford, John Radcliffe Hospital, NHS Blood & Transplant, Oxford, Churchill Hospital, Oxford Haemophilia & Thrombosis Centre, Oxford and the Royal Centre for Defence Medicine ICT Centre, Department of Military Anaesthesia and Critical Care, Birmingham.
+I was lead researcher of a diagnostic test accuracy review Thromboelastography (TEG) and rotational thromboelastometry (ROTEM) for trauma-induced coagulopathy in adult trauma patients with bleeding with the Cochrane Injuries Group, published in the Cochrane Library and working with colleagues at the University of Exeter, National Institute for Health Research (NIHR) Oxford Biomedical Research Centre (Oxford), John Radcliffe Hospital, NHS Blood & Transplant (Oxford), Churchill Hospital, Oxford Haemophilia & Thrombosis Centre and the Royal Centre for Defence Medicine ICT Centre, Department of Military Anaesthesia and Critical Care in Birmingham, UK.

-GW4 Network (Bristol, Bath, Exeter and Cardiff Universities); Alzheimer's Research UK South West Hub; Sociology of Diagnosis network
+GW4 Network (Bristol, Bath, Exeter and Cardiff Universities); Alzheimer's Research UK South West Hub; Sociology of Diagnosis network, PRISMA-DTA network group.

 - 2016 University of Exeter Doctoral College